Jwlee134/web-push-demo/README.md

 }
 ```

-Copy and paste both of keys to `src/lib/constants.ts`
+Copy and paste both of keys to each constants in `src/lib/constants.ts`

 <hr />